 - (a) Extent and Methods of Special-Committee Investigation.
-A special committee should determine the appropriate extent and methods of its investigation in light of the allegations of the complaint and its preliminary inquiry.
-The investigation may include use of appropriate experts or other professionals.
-If, in the course of the investigation, the special committee has cause to believe that the subject judge may have engaged in misconduct or has a disability that is beyond the scope of the complaint, the committee must refer the new matter to the chief judge for a determination of whether action under Rule 5 or Rule 11 is necessary before the committee's investigation is expanded to include the new matter. - (b) Criminal Conduct.
-If the special committee's investigation concerns conduct that may be a crime, the committee must consult with the appropriate prosecutorial authorities to the extent permitted by the Act to avoid compromising any criminal investigation.
-The special committee has final authority over the timing and extent of its investigation and the formulation of its recommendations. - (c) Staff.
-The special committee may arrange for staff assistance to conduct the investigation.
-It may use existing staff of the Judiciary or may hire special staff through the Director of the Administrative Office of the United States Courts. - (d) Delegation of Subpoena Power; Contempt.
-The chief judge may delegate the authority to exercise the subpoena powers of the special committee.
+Each special committee must determine the appropriate extent and methods of the investigation in light of the allegations of the complaint.
+If, in the course of the investigation, the committee has cause to believe that the subject judge may have engaged in misconduct or has a disability that is beyond the scope of the complaint, the committee must refer the new matter to the chief judge for action under Rule 5 or Rule 11. - (b) Criminal Conduct.
+If the committee's investigation concerns conduct that may be a crime, the committee must consult with the appropriate prosecutorial authorities to the extent permitted by the Act to avoid compromising any criminal investigation.
+The committee has final authority over the timing and extent of its investigation and the formulation of its recommendations. - (c) Staff.
+The committee may arrange for staff assistance to conduct the investigation.
+It may use existing staff of the judicial branch or may hire special staff through the Director of the Administrative Office of the United States Courts. - (d) Delegation of Subpoena Power; Contempt.
+The chief judge may delegate the authority to exercise the committee's subpoena powers.
 The judicial council or special committee may institute a contempt proceeding under 28 U.S.C. § 332(d) against anyone who fails to comply with a subpoena.